Is iShares Core S&P U.S. Value ETF (IUSV) a Strong ETF Right Now?

 Fund Sponsor & Index

-Managed by Blackrock, IUSV has amassed assets over $11.14 billion, making it the largest ETF in the Style Box - All Cap Value.
-Before fees and expenses, IUSV seeks to match the performance of the S&P 900 Value Index.
+Because the fund has amassed over $11.98 billion, this makes it the largest ETF in the Style Box - All Cap Value.
+IUSV is managed by Blackrock.
+IUSV seeks to match the performance of the S&P 900 Value Index before fees and expenses.

 The S&P 900 Value Index measures the performance of the large and mid-capitalization value sector of the U.S. equity market.